 You may be eligible if you are an EU national or family member of an EU national, or if you have the residency status of refugee, humanitarian protection, EEA migrant worker, child of a Swiss national or child of a Turkish worker.
 To find out more, please see the direct.gov website.

-Repayment of the loan will begin once you have completed the course and have an annual income of £21,000 or more (£21,000 annual income threshold is frozen until 2021 when it is subject to review).
-Your loan will accrue interest at a rate of +3% above retail price index (RPI) from the date the first installment is paid.
+Repayment of the loan will begin once you have completed the course and have a monthly income of £1,750 or more.
+Your loan will accrue interest at a rate of 3% above the Retail Price Index (RPI) from the date the first installment is paid.

-Repayments will be calculated at 6% of your income above £21,000 and will be made concurrently alongside any repayment of outstanding undergraduate student loans.
+Repayments will be calculated at 6% of your income above £1,750 and will be made concurrently alongside any repayment of outstanding undergraduate student loans.
 Borrowers repaying two or more government student loans will have a maximum deduction of 15% taken from their salary).
-Loan repayments will commence in the April after your course is completed, provided to you meet the annual income threshold of £21,000.
+Loan repayments will commence in the April after your course is completed, provided you meet the monthly income threshold of £1,750.